-The 2014 NCAA Men’s Final Four will be played at Lucas Oil Stadium in Indianapolis, Indiana starting on Saturday, April 4th.
+The 2015 NCAA Men’s Final Four will be played at Lucas Oil Stadium in Indianapolis, Indiana starting on Saturday, April 4th.
+The undefeated Kentucky Wildcats will play the Wisconsin Badgers and the Duke Blue Devils will face the Michigan State Spartans.
 If you plan on buying tickets to the Final Four you need to educate yourself on the NCAA Final Four Seating Chart so you aren’t disappointed in your seats.

 Below you will find the most detailed NCAA Men’s Final Four Seating Chart information, including row and seat numbers, best and worst seats, as well as other helpful tips.
 You can also purchase Cheap Final Four tickets for both single session and all session games through TickPick, a No Fee Ticket Marketplace.